M icon

 Adolescence has always been a difficult time, with the often-precocious rush to an imagined adult identity.
 Today adolescence can be an almost permanent state of being, with confusion around responsibility and vagueness about the transition to adulthood.
 Adolescent states of mind and behaviours can continue well into adulthood.

 In my work with the Family Offending service, I encountered up close how even with the most supportive family environment, adolescence can throw up huge and sometime quite dangerous challenges.
 The needs of the parental family and the needs of the adolescence can often be in sharp conflict.
-My work with this group has developed as a stage-based model.
 Building an initial working relationship is key and presents different challenges to the adult population who come with a greater sense of their own needs.
 Then there is an agreed focus of the work and the exploration of the adolescent’s identity, dependency conflicts and challenges, providing a neutral space where these can be thought about in some depth.
 Finally, I aim to support in developing a path through and out of adolescence towards adulthood.

-I work from my own private consulting room which is located at 10 The Drive in Hove.
+I work from my own private consulting room in The Drive in Hove.

 Get in Touch